jarvisthedev/50-projects/README.md

 # 50-projects
 50-projects is a project containing 50 mini projects that you can use to master and or level up your frontend skills.

-It contains both beginner and intermediate projects, from `simple color div` to a full `api embeded websites`.
+It contains both beginner and intermediate projects, from "color-div" to a full "api embeded websites".
-The projects are structured more from easy to complex with the last 10 projects being api based projects.
+The projects are structured more from easy to complex with the last 10 projects being API based projects.

-The project was made using HTML5, CSS3 and Vanilla JS
+The project was made using HTML5, CSS3 and JS

 ## Download